Stanislav Cherchesov: Personal life

 Cherchesov is married and has two children.
 His son, Stanislav, is also a goalkeeper.
 As he spent much time in Germany and Austria during his career, he is fluent in German and has taken up coaching education in Germany.

-He was named "Coach of the Year" in the nomination "Pride of Russia" by the Ministry of Sport of Russia.
+In the year 2018, Cherchesov was named "Coach of the Year" in the nomination "Pride of Russia" by the Ministry of Sport of Russia.